Oral Contraceptives and the Environment

 Pharmaceuticals and the Environment

-Recent monitoring studies have detected low levels of a wide range of pharmaceuticals in soils, surface waters and groundwaters.⁣ The scope of this problem is not to be underestimated.
+Recent monitoring studies have detected low levels of a wide range of pharmaceuticals in soils, surface waters and groundwaters.
+The scope of this problem is not to be underestimated.
 More than 10 million women in the USA alone use oral contraceptives, which eventually find their way into the environment.

-EMBO - The European Molecular Biology Organization
+The Environmental Side Effects of Medication EMBO - The European Molecular Biology Organization

 Synthetic Estrogen & Cancer